ysyesilyurt/CoronaKiller/server/CoronaKillerBackend/README.md

 ##### Currently API provides endpoints for:
 *  _Player/User Management_ (`/api/players/*`), which basically keeps the necessary services to apply CRUD operations on the users as well as their `login` and `register` processes,
-*  _Game Management_ (`/api/game/*`), which basically constructs main medium that game sessions modifications (newgame, continue, level-up, finish) can be applied through,
+*  _Game Management_ (`/api/game/*`), which basically constructs main medium that game sessions modifications (newgame, continue, level-up, finish, matchmakePlayer) can be applied through,
 *  _ScoreBoard Management_ (`/api/scoreboard`), which provides access to the services that creates requested (can be weekly, monthly or all times) scoreboard on the fly (has only 1 endpoint, different board types are specified through the query strings).

 ## DB Design